bonsall2004/DiscordJS-v13-BotTemplate/README.md

 This is a custom made Discord JS bot template made to help you create your first discord bot using Discord JS v13

+(Update: if you're installing this now, some parts of it might not work; you'll have to play around with which version of discord.js you're downloading)

 ## How to use:

 #### Get node if you haven't already